heimdalerp/heimdalerp/README.md

 When steps from point 1 are completed, you may now deploy your HeimdalERP instance.
 Please, consider reading this [checklist](https://docs.djangoproject.com/en/1.9/howto/deployment/checklist/) before running your instance in production.

+If you have your files at $HOME/workspace/heimdalerp, you need to copy them,symlink them, clone them again from git or configure your user/group and your OS webserver's user/group to access it.

+In our case, we'll clone it again at /var/www/heimdalerp and recreate the virtualenv.
+In this way, we have a two separate enviroments, one for development and testing, and the other for production use.
+Be aware, that in this case they are using the very same database.
+You may set separate databases creating another one and modifying heimdalerp/settings.py to use it (search for const var "DATABASE").

 ### 2.1 OpenBSD 5.9-stable